Logarithmic correction to the entropy of a Kerr-Newman family of black holes in $U(1)^2$-charged STU supergravity models: Summary and discussions

-In order to expect a topological logarithmic correction in even dimensions following the current setup of this study, one needs to either set $\mathfrak{c}= \mathfrak{b}_1 = \mathfrak{b}_2 = 0$ or somehow constrain the integrated invariants, such as $W_{\mu\nu\rho\sigma}W^{\mu\nu\rho\sigma}$, $R^2$ and $R \bar{F}_{\mu\nu}\bar{F}^{\mu\nu}$, to have a vanishing or topological value.\footnote{Note that the integrated $E_4$ always defines a topological Euler characteristic value.} Typically, this criterion is fulfilled by selecting supergravity backgrounds with anomaly cancellation \cite{Charles:2015nn,Karan:2019sk,Karan:2020sk}, adhering to extremality conditions, having vanishing charge or rotation parameters, approaching the flat-space limit, etc.\footnote{For example, we encourage readers to review \cref{flimit,enhii}.} However, as soon as one considers even-dimensional AdS backgrounds, the logarithmic correction formulas are guaranteed to have non-topological characteristics due to the appearance of a natural and robust boundary $\ell$, which is insensitive to the effect of any topological constraint.
-Arguably, this provides a consistent explanation for the specific nature of logarithmic correction results obtained for all Kerr-Newman-AdS and Kerr-Newman family of black holes embedded within the four-dimensional STU supergravity models.
+In order to anticipate a topological logarithmic correction in even dimensions following the current setup of this study, one needs to either set $\mathfrak{c}= \mathfrak{b}_1 = \mathfrak{b}_2 = 0$ or somehow constrain the integrated invariants, such as $W_{\mu\nu\rho\sigma}W^{\mu\nu\rho\sigma}$, $R^2$ and $R \bar{F}_{\mu\nu}\bar{F}^{\mu\nu}$, to have a vanishing or topological value.\footnote{Note that the integrated $E_4$ always defines a topological Euler characteristic value.} Typically, these two classes of criteria, as well as their possible overlaps, are found to be fulfilled while considering the supergravity backgrounds with anomaly and other non-trivial cancellations \cite{Charles:2015nn,Karan:2019sk,Karan:2020sk,Castro:2018tg,David:2021eoq,Bobev:2023dwx}, adhering to extremality conditions, approaching the flat-space limit, having vanishing charge or rotation parameters, turning off the Maxwell backgrounds, etc.\footnote{For example, readers are encouraged to review \cite{Bhattacharyya:2012ss,Sen:2013ns,Charles:2015nn,Castro:2018tg,Karan:2019sk,Karan:2020sk,Karan:2021teq,Karan:2022dfy,Banerjee:2020wbr,Banerjee:2021pdy}, as well as \cref{flimit,enhii} of this paper.} However, as soon as one considers even-dimensional AdS backgrounds, the logarithmic correction formulas are guaranteed to have non-topological characteristics due to the appearance of a natural and robust boundary $\ell$ (with $\ell^2 =-12/R =-3/\Lambda $), which eventually declines or neutralize the simultaneous occurrence of available topological constraints \cite{David:2021eoq,Karan:2022dfy,Bobev:2023dwx}.
+Arguably, this reasoning provides a consistent explanation for the specific nature of logarithmic correction results obtained for all Kerr-Newman-AdS and Kerr-Newman families of black holes embedded within the four-dimensional STU supergravity models.